How BetterHelp Helped Me To Be A Recovering Pessimist: Jennifer

 - For those experiencing abuse, please contact the Domestic Violence Hotline at 1-800-799-SAFE (7233)

-- For those experiencing substance use, please contact SAMHSA National Helpline at 1-800-662-4357
+- For those experiencing substance use, please contact SAMHSA National Helpline at 1-800-662-HELP (4357)

 Jennifer grew up with a challenging home life and had poor experiences with therapy when she was young.
-As an adult, she experienced difficulties with low self-esteem and relationship challenges with her husband, who lived with substance use disorder.
-As a result of traumatic experiences with her husband, Jennifer developed post-traumatic stress disorder (PTSD) and began to feel overwhelmed with grief, anxiety, and depression.
+As an adult, she experienced difficulties with low self-esteem and relationship challenges with her husband, who lived with a substance use disorder.
+As a result of traumatic experiences with her husband, Jennifer developed post-traumatic stress disorder (PTSD) at some point and began to feel overwhelmed with grief, anxiety, and depression.
 Around this time, she discovered an advertisement for online therapy and decided to give it a try.

 Jennifer’s online therapist, Keri, offered her the help and support she truly deserved.
 Through online therapy, Jennifer was able to become more solution-oriented and let go of some of the anger she felt toward her husband.
 If you believe that, like Jennifer, you may benefit from online therapy, please know that help is always available.